Koukyosyumei/Gymbo/README.md

 <img src="img/symbolic_nn.drawio.svg">

 > Please note that Gymbo is currently under development and may have bugs.
 Your feedback and contributions are always greatly appreciated.

+Another unique feature of Gymbo is that it can track the probabilistic symbolic variables.
+We adopt the PBRANCH algorithm proposed in `[3]` and currently support the discrete uniform distributions.

 ## Install